Brackeys/UPAToolkit/README.md

 #####A free Pixel Art Toolkit for the [Unity Engine](http://unity3d.com).

 UPA Toolkit makes it fast and easy to create Pixel Art sprites without leaving the comfort of Unity.
 It's seamlessly integrated with the awesome 2D features introduced with Unity 4.3 making it a breeze to use.
-UPA Toolkit also is sure to speed up your workflow by utilising the effective Unity feedback loop and great image capabilities.
+UPA Toolkit is sure to speed up your workflow by utilising the effective Unity feedback loop and great image capabilities.

-UPA Toolkit is written in C# purely.
+UPA Toolkit is written solely in C#.

 This project is open for contributions.
 See [this guide](https://guides.github.com/activities/contributing-to-open-source/) on contributing to projects on GitHub.

 ###Download
 Coming soon!

-###Software
+###Software Used
-- This project is fully compatible with [Unity](http://unity3d.com) Free.
+This project is fully compatible with [Unity](http://unity3d.com) Free.

 ###Copyright
-See LICENSE
+See LICENSE.